 - Insurance information.

 - Patients should not eat or drink (other than water) 6 hours prior to the exam.

 - Patients are encouraged to drink plenty of water prior to the exam.

-- Patients should refrain from strenuous excise for 2 days prior to the exam.
+- Patients should refrain from strenuous exercise for 1 day prior to the exam.